CodingIsaac/Ethereum_Law/Ethereum Articles/mica.md

 <ol type="a">
 <li><b>Unique and Non-Fungible Tokens (NFTs)/ Non-Fungible Crypto-Assets (NFCAs):</b></li>
 <p> The regulation mentions two unique asset classes (NFTs and NFCAs), representing unique digital assets such as art or collectibles, product guarantees, or real estate.
 These assets derive their value from their distinct characteristics and the utility they provide to the holder, making them unsuitable for fungible trading or direct financial comparisons.
 While they may be traded on marketplaces or held for speculative purposes, their unique nature limits their financial application and minimizes risks to holders and the broader financial system.</p>

+<li><b>Central Bank Digital Currencies (CBDCs)</b></li>
+<p>Digital currencies that are issued and managed by central banks, acting in their monetary authority capacity, including central bank money in digital form, or crypto-assets issued by other public authorities, including central, regional and local administrations are also excluded by the regulation.</p>
 </ol>